nurjeff/document_preprocessor_neural/README.md

 Requires:
 - PyTorch
 - 🤗huggingface bindings
-- Tesseract installation as well as PyTesseract bindings
+- Tesseract installation as well as PyTesseract bindings for testing purposes

 plus (obviously) some indirect dependencies.